dachev/XML/README.md

 * Full interface: at this time, just a direct export of Java's XML interfaces.

-* Simple interface: SAX paring is complete.
+* Simple interface: DOM and SAX parsing are complete.
 See examples below.

 TODO
 -------------------------------------

-* Full interface: Redesigned to an API that can be supported across different engines.
+* Full interface: Redesign the API so that it can be supported across different engines.
 Also, no native types should be exposed.

-* Simple interface: Create methods for simple DOM parsing
+* Simple interface: Use JS wrapper object for Document

 * Create more test cases